SantosEric/eric-portfolio/index.md

 # 👋 Welcome

-Hi!
-I'm Eric — a cybersecurity enthusiast focused on Network and SOC analysis, penetration testing.
+Hello there, welcome to my ! — a cybersecurity enthusiast focused on Network SOC analysis, penetration testing.

 Check out my work below and follow me on [GitHub](https://github.com/YOUR-USERNAME).